kubermatic/docs/content/kubermatic/main/tutorials-howtos/operating-system-manager/usage/_index.en.md

 weight = 2
 +++

 Starting with KKP 2.21, OSM will be enabled by default for all the new user clusters.
+It is highly recommended to use OSM instead of user-data from machine-controller, which is consideread deprecated and will be removed in the near future.

-This can be configured using the dashboard or CLI.
+OSM can be configured using the dashboard or CLI.

 ## Via UI